theaquamarine/windows-powershell-docs/docset/windows/hgsdiagnostics/test-hgstracetarget.md

 # Test-HgsTraceTarget

 ## SYNOPSIS
-Verifies that a remote Windows PowerShell® session can be opened to the provided target.
+Verifies that a remote Windows PowerShell?? session can be opened to the provided target.

 ## SYNTAX